cossacklabs/product-docs/hermes/guides/go-tutorial.md

 The `read block error` confirms that it's now impossible to get the block as it had been deleted.
 So the data is gone, deleted by `user2` who gained all the permissions.

-# SUMMARY
+## Summary

 As you can see, launching the storage entities for data, public and encryption keys for Hermes-core is easy, and the process of granting/revoking permissions (access) to the data between authorised users in Hermes-core is very straightforward and convenient.

-We hope that this tutorial was fun and informative and that you now have gained enough understanding of how the things work with Hermes-core — and that now you’ll try using it or [build a Hermes-based app of your own](https://docs.cossacklabs.com/pages/documentation-hermes/#creating-your-own-hermes-based-app).
+We hope that this tutorial was fun and informative and that you now have gained enough understanding of how the things work with Hermes-core — and that now you’ll try using it or [build a Hermes-based app of your own](/hermes/guides/creating-your-own-hermes-based-app-short/).

-The similar tutorial is also available for the C language [here](https://docs.cossacklabs.com/pages/c-tutorial-hermes/) and [Python](https://docs.cossacklabs.com/pages/python-tutorial-hermes/).
+Similar tutorials are also available for the [C language](/hermes/guides/c-tutorial/) and [Python](/hermes/guides/python-tutorial/).